davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -meb

   Generate big-endian code.
-This is the default for moxie-*-* configurations.
+This is the default for :samp:`moxie-*-*` configurations.

 .. option:: -mel